 Bunions are bone deformations that form on the foot where it joins the big toe.
 They develop over time, gradually getting bigger and sticking out from the rest of the foot.Learn More.

-A patient of mine and I had an important conversation a while back that made a big impact on me.
+A patient of mine and I had an important conversation a while back at my Mckinney office that made a big impact on me.
 She said that her having some complex issues has caused many of her doctors to dismiss her problems, chalking it up to anxiety or mental illness.
 I told her that doctors are human and they don’t always know the answer.
 They want to fix what they can.
 The best ones know when to say they don’t know and ask for help.
 As a patient it’s comforting to know that your doctor has seen your issue thousands of times and knows exactly how to fix it (and 99% of the time they do).
 But it’s called practicing medicine for a reason, and just like with anything else, the more practice (and training), the better you get.
 Except me playing golf, I won’t ever get better no matter how much I practice.

 I am the son of a teacher and have always enjoyed educating others.
-It is from this background that I developed the desire and techniques to help everyone understand their medical condition and which treatments will be the most effective solution.
+As a podiatrist, it is from this background that I developed the desire and techniques to help everyone understand their medical condition and which treatments will be the most effective solution.
 I believe communication is the key to this solution and enjoy finding new ways to connect with others to help them understand as extensively as they want to learn.
 Everyone learns differently and I tailor the discussion to the learning style of the patient, rather than making them learn the way I teach.

 I am a graduate of the Penn Presbyterian Medical Center residency program which is the one of only two 4 year programs in the country, where I learned the latest techniques as well as classically proven methods of treatment.
 I chose this training because I wanted to know all the answers (or at least 99% of them) and saw a wide variety of patients and conditions.
 I have continued to work on the most challenging cases since graduation.
 I am a perpetual student and continue to learn more daily to improve my ability to take care of patients.

 The bottom line is I care a lot.
 Probably more than I should for my own health, which is probably why I’m bald (well, that and having twins).
 But caring makes a big difference.
 When you visit our office I want you to feel cared for because you are.
 It is a blessing to be able to make a positive impact on another person.
 I get to do it every day and I continue to be grateful for it.
 Whether you’ve got a sports injury, flat feet or a diabetic foot, I want to hear from you.
 Request Appointment.